EdwinVW/dapr-workshop/README.md

 #### Getting started

 Now it's time for you to get your hands dirty and start with the first assignment.
-The source-code that contains the starting-point for the workshop is situated in a different repository.
+The source code that contains the starting point for the workshop is situated in a different repository.
 There is a separate repository for each of the programming languages that the workshop is available in:

 - C#: [https://github.com/EdwinVW/dapr-workshop-csharp](https://github.com/EdwinVW/dapr-workshop-csharp)
 - Java: [https://github.com/mthmulders/dapr-workshop-java](https://github.com/mthmulders/dapr-workshop-java)